Millionarc/datadome-cookie-generator/README.md

 - Was originally part of a private pokemon center module I created which I will probably open-source soon as well.

 - Wanted to open source this to help those who are starting out with webautomation.

+- Honestly, if you're looking for a ready-made solution instead of training your own model, an API like [CapSolver](https://dashboard.capsolver.com/passport/register?inviteCode=K4aa2y7rcpfX)) can handle GeeTest pretty well

 - Not much documentation is needed as the code should be self explanitory.